zerratar/PapyrusDotNet/README.md

 **Things that do not work**

 1. The .NET framework is **not** supported.
 This means you can only rely on the actual C# language itself and not on any of the existing libraries.
-So **LINQ is not currently supported**.
+2. Linq does **not** work just yet.
 2. The data type **object** is **not** supported.
 3. *Boxing and Unboxing* is **not** supported.
 4. *Extension methods* is **not** supported.